 Constraint Induced Movement Therapy

-With CIMT the limb which has full function is put into a sling, mitt or strapped to the body – ‘constrained’ in other words.
+With CIMT, the limb which has full function is put into a sling or strapped to the body, ‘constrained’ in other words.
 Intensive therapy of, for example, up to six hours a day, five days a week, for three weeks, follows under strict supervision.

 Other studies have confirmed the effectiveness of CIMT.
-Researchers at the Jordan University of Science and Technology published a paper recently which found that after four weeks of CMIT combined with traditional therapy, stroke-affected people showed significant improvement in self-care and mobility activities, which still remained six months later.
+Researchers at the Jordan University of Science and Technology published a paper recently which found that after four weeks of CIMT combined with traditional therapy, Stroke-affected people showed significant improvement in self-care and mobility activities.
+These gains still remained six months later.

-IMPORTANT NOTE: CIMT is a process which can be hazardous for people who have had a Stroke unless it is part of a supervised rehabilitation program.
+It should be noted by readers that CIMT is a process which can be hazardous for people who have had a Stroke unless it is part of a supervised rehabilitation program.
 Even fully-able people are more at risk of fall or injury when a limb is restricted or restrained, and Stroke-affected people are already at increased risk simply because of their Stroke.
-CIMT should only be done under the direct supervision of a trained health specialist.
+In other words, “Don’t try this at home”.